Julie-Lam/TafeMoodle/README.md

 # How To Set Up (Important!):
 Please follow the steps below before attempting to launch the TafeMoodle app.
 You must generate the database schema in your local SQL Express instance.

+1. Open and run the SQL script file located at: TafeMoodle/TafeMoodle/generateTafeMoodle.sql on Microsoft SQL Server Management Studio
-1. Open the exe file
+2. Open the exe file located at: TafeMoodle/TafeMoodle/TafeMoodle/bin/Debug/netcoreapp3.1/TafeMoodle.exe

+# How to Open the Application in Visual Studio
+To view the project and all the files:

+1. Open and file located at: TafeMoodle/TafeMoodle/TafeMoodle.sln